-Post Malone, Lil Wayne and Chris Brown are just a few rich musicians US taxpayers subsidized with COVID-19 relief funds, report says.
-Here's how pandemic aid has potentially gone to waste
+The US government doled out over $200M of pandemic relief funds that helped famous musicians such as Post Malone, Lil Wayne, and Nickelback, report says.
+How pandemic aid has been wasted

 Super-rich Americans are snatching up prime real estate abroad as US housing slumps — but here's a sharp way to invest without having to move overseas

-Here’s how it happened: The Small Business Administration (SBA) created the Shuttered Venue Operators Grant (SVOG), which was designed to give grants to venues affected by COVID-19 lockdowns.
+Here’s how it happened: The Small Business Administration created the Shuttered Venue Operators Grant, which was designed to give grants to venues affected by COVID-19 lockdowns.
 Eligible applicants could receive a grant of up to $10 million from the SVOG, no repayment required.
 Insider reports a number of grants also ended up in the hands of touring companies.

 Dozens of these companies controlled by high-profile musicians took advantage of the SVOG, according to Insider.
 A corporation controlled by Post Malone, for example, received a $10 million SVOG grant in 2021, the report says.
 The publication says an analysis revealed over $200 million in grants benefitted big-name artists.